 We can handle the whole process on your behalf.
 We’ll work with you to disclose the taxes paid late, interest and any penalties that are due.
 And we’ll provide HMRC with all the necessary information to check that the disclosure is complete and accurate.
 Our aim?
 To get your voluntary disclosure resolved as quickly and effectively as possible.

-Taxpayers who make a voluntary disclosure are looked on favourably by HMRC, who offers considerable beneficial terms to those doing so.
+Taxpayers who make a voluntary disclosure are looked on favourably by HMRC, who offers considerable beneficial terms to those doing so, including:

-If you’d like to talk to us about a making a voluntary disclosure to HMRC, don’t hesitate to get in touch with team lead, John Hood.
+If you would like to talk to us about making a voluntary disclosure to HMRC, don’t hesitate to get in touch with team lead, John Hood.

 Alternative dispute resolution (ADR) is for cases where an individual or company and HMRC disagree over the tax liability, or where communication between them has broken down.